SudoBrendan/lab-helm-101/workshop/content/markdown/exercises/helm-cli.md

 helm show values chartmuseum/chartmuseum --jsonpath='{.image.repository}:{.image.tag}{"\n"}'
 ```

 Everything you're looking at are the *default values* for this chart.
 If you want to override them, you need to tell Helm what you want changed.
-Given the error you saw, it looks like the user and filesystem permissions in the container image specified in the chart conflict with the Pod's `restricted` Security Context Contraints enforced by OpenShift.
+Given the error you saw, it looks like the user and filesystem permissions in the container image specified in the chart conflict with the Pod's `restricted` Security Context Constraints enforced by OpenShift.
 For this Workshop, a custom-built container image with correct permissions has been built and published.
 To use it, create a custom values file and add the specific options you need to get Helm to use the image.
-While you're at it, disable some unneccesary security features OpenShift can better manage for you, and enable the API (used later in the workshop):
+While you're at it, disable some unnecessary security features OpenShift can better manage for you, and enable the API (used later in the workshop):

 ```execute-1
 cat > my-chartmuseum-values.yaml <<EOF